harishyml/mobile-automation-framework/README.md

 **Known Limitations:**
 - Focused on web mobile emulation (not native Android/iOS apps).
 - Limited to workflows supported by SauceDemo.
-- For real apps, Appium/Espresso/XCUITest integration would be needed..
+- For real apps, Appium/Espresso/XCUITest integration would be needed.
+- Auto-create defects on failure: Jira integration requires setup and time, so GitHub Issues are used instead.
+- Some intentional failing tests are added to validate the GitHub issue creation flow.

 ## GitHub Actions CI Workflow